m4ttheweric/fill-claim/README.md

 ## Requirements:

 * Google Chrome Browser on a Mac or PC
 * Installation of the <a href="https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld" target="_blank">User Javascript and CSS</a> Chrome extension.
+This allows us to run a custom script to do the magic!

 ## Setup: